 (Ophthalmia Neonatorum; Neonatal Conjunctivitis)

-Newborn conjunctivitis is redness and swelling of the surface or covering of the eye.
-It generally occurs in the first 2 weeks of life.
+Newborn conjunctivitis is redness and swelling of the surface of the eye.
+It usually happens in the first 2 to 4 weeks of life.

 The treatment of newborn conjunctivitis depends on the cause:

 Blocked tear duct —may be treated with warm compresses and gentle massage.

 Irritation —may improve on its own in a few days.

 Bacteria , including chlamydia or gonorrhea—may be treated with antibiotics by IV, mouth, or on the eyes.
 It depends on the type.

 Herpes virus —will be treated with antiviral medicine.
 It is given by IV and eye drops or ointments.